Create DataFrame

 This subset() function takes a syntax subset(x, subset, select, drop = FALSE, …)

-where the first argument is the input object, the second argument is the subset expression and the third is to specify what variables to select.
+the first argument is the input object, the second is the subset expression, and the third specifies the variables to select.

 # subset by multiple conditions using |